 How to Combine Vitamin C, Retinol and Hyaluronic Acid in Your Skin-Care Routine

 When ingredients are this good on their own, it makes you wonder if they would be even better when used together.
-To find out, we reached out to board-certified dermatologists Erin Gilbert, MD, Dendy Engelman, MD, and Ted Lain, MD, to find out whether or not it’s a good idea to use all three in conjunction with each other.
+We consulted with board-certified dermatologists Erin Gilbert, MD, Dendy Engelman, MD, and Ted Lain, MD, to find out whether or not it’s a good idea to use all three in conjunction.

 How Can Vitamin C, Retinol and Hyaluronic Acid Benefit Your Skin?

-First things first, let’s review exactly why vitamin C, retinol and hyaluronic acid are staple skin care ingredients.
+First things first, let’s review exactly why vitamin C, retinol and hyaluronic acid are must-have skin-care ingredients.

-Vitamin C: Besides being a key part of your favorite citrus fruits, when used in skin-care formulations, vitamin C can make a major difference in your skin tone.
+Vitamin C: When used in skin-care formulations, vitamin C can make a major difference in your skin tone and hyperpigmentation.
 According to Dr. Gilbert, vitamin C has been shown to brighten the appearance of skin and help neutralize the damage from free radicals.
 “A vitamin C serum will be most effective in delivering to the cellular level,” says Dr. Engelman.
 “Serums have the highest concentration of active ingredients, and they have smaller molecules, which allows actives to penetrate further.”

-Retinol: If you have any interest in skin care, chances are you know about retinol’s powerful effects on wrinkles.
-“Retinol causes the top layer of skin to turn over faster,” Dr. Gilbert says, “which helps to reduce the appearance of fine lines and wrinkles and gives your skin a fantastic glow.”
+Retinol: Retinol is a key anti-aging ingredient.
+Dr. Gilbert says, “Retinol causes the top layer of skin to turn over faster, which helps to reduce the appearance of fine lines and wrinkles and gives your skin a fantastic glow.”
 If you’re not concerned about anti-aging yet, you can still benefit from using a retinol.
-This multi-tasking ingredient is known to help address additional skin concerns, including acne and uneven skin tone.
-“Retinol can deliver increased collagen production at prescription strength, improved tone and even texture,” says Dr. Lain.
-“Acne will also respond favorably to retinol use.”
+This multi-tasking ingredient also addresses acne and uneven skin tone.
+“Retinol can deliver increased collagen production at prescription strength, improve tone and even skin’s texture,” says Dr. Lain.

-Hyaluronic Acid: In the blink of an eye, it seems like almost every moisturizing formula contains hyaluronic acid — and with good reason.
-“Hyaluronic acid binds 1000 times its weight in water,” shares Dr. Gilbert.
+Hyaluronic Acid: Hyaluronic acid is a star in the skin-care scene — and for good reason.
+“Hyaluronic acid binds 1,000 times its weight in water,” shares Dr. Gilbert.
 “It provides your skin with fabulous moisture, making it feel hydrated and look dewy.”
 Hyaluronic acid is gentle and can be used on all skin types, including sensitive.